-As Accounting Officer the Chief Executive Officer has responsibility for ensuring that the Academy Trust delivers good value in the use of public resources.
-The Accounting Officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.
+As Accounting Officer, the Chief Executive has responsibility for ensuring that the academy trust delivers good value in the use of public resources.
+The Accounting Officer understands that value for money refers to educational and wider societal outcomes, as well as estates safety and management, achieved in return for the taxpayer resources received.

-The Accounting Officer considers how the Trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
-The Accounting Officer for the Academy Trust has delivered improved value for money during the year by:
+The Accounting Officer considers how the academy trust's use of its resources has provided good value for money during each academic year, and reports to the board of trustees where value for money can be improved, including the use of benchmarking data or by using a framework where appropriate.
+The Accounting Officer for the academy trust has delivered improved value for money during the year by:

-- Seeking economies of scale in procurement across the Trust, by applying a rigorous best value procurement process for higher value purchases and by making use of purchasing frameworks provided by the Department for Education. - · Robust financial governance and budget management; - Value for money purchasing; - · Reviewing controls and managing risk; - Considering allocation/targeting/use of resources; - Making comparisons with similar Academies using data provided by the ESFA and the Government; - Facilitating the sharing of expertise across academies within the Trust: - Reviewing quality of curriculum provision and quality of teaching; - · Reviewing quality of children's learning to enable children to achieve nationally expected progress; - Outlining procedures for accepting best value, noting that this is not necessarily the cheapest quote.
+- Seeking economies of scale in procurement across the Trust, by applying a rigorous best value procurement process for higher value purchases and by making use of purchasing frameworks provided by the Department for Education. - Robust financial governance and budget management. - Value for money purchasing; - · Reviewing controls and managing risk; - Considering allocation/targeting/use of resources; - Making comparisons with similar Academies using data provided by the ESFA and the Government; - Facilitating the sharing of expertise across academies within the Trust; - Reviewing quality of curriculum provision and quality of teaching; - Reviewing quality of children's learning to enable children to achieve nationally expected progress; and - Outlining procedures for accepting best value, noting that this is not necessarily the cheapest quote.